nrobledosagredo/pvaldivia/README.md

   - User and product management.
   - Integration with **MongoDB** for the database.
   - Real-time chat system using **Socket.IO**.
-  - PayPal payment integration.
+  - **PayPal** payment integration.

 - **Frontend**:
   - Responsive design with **React**.
-  - Home screen, product details, shopping cart, and order history.
+  - Screens for home, product details, shopping cart, and order history.
   - User authentication (signup, login).
   - Real-time notifications system for users and administrators.